Film festival: North American film festivals

+Tribeca Festival, one of the most prestigious in North America, ranks first worldwide in terms of audience attendance and 11th in terms of media attendance.

-The San Francisco International Film Festival, founded by Irving "Bud" Levin started in 1957, is the oldest continuously annual film festival in the United States.
-It highlights current trends in international filmmaking and video production with an emphasis on work that has not yet secured U.S. distribution.
+The San Francisco International Film Festival, founded by Irving "Bud" Levin in 1957, is the oldest continuous annual film festival in the United States.
+It highlights current trends in international filmmaking and video production with an emphasis on work that has not yet secured American distribution.

+The Newport Beach Film Festival, founded by Gregg Schwenk in 1999, has emerged as the largest international cinema event in coastal Southern California, attracting over 56,000 attendees to Orange County, California.
+The Festival partners with over 40 non-profit organizations and pairs each with a film that aligns with their mission.
+The films featured include World, North America, U.S., and West Coast premieres, as well as the International Spotlight Series, which celebrates foreign language films.

 The Vancouver International Film Festival, founded in 1958, is one of the largest film festivals in North America.
-It focuses on East Asian film, Canadian film, and nonfiction film.
-In 2016, there was an audience of 133,000 and 324 films.
+It focuses on East Asian films, Canadian films, and nonfiction films.
+In 2016, the audience reached 133,000 and the festival featured 324 films.

-The Toronto International Film Festival, founded by Bill Marshall, Henk Van der Kolk and Dusty Cohl, is regarded as North America's most important film festival, and is the most widely attended.
+The Toronto International Film Festival, founded by Bill Marshall, Henk Van der Kolk, and Dusty Cohl, is one of North America's most important film festivals, and is the most widely attended.

+The Chicago International Film Festival, founded in 1964, is North America's longest-running competitive film festival.
+The 60th Chicago International Film Festival, scheduled for October, will host over 40,000 attendees from around the world.
+The Festival's program, screening 175+ films from more than 50 countries, is presented in sections including the International Competition, New Directors Competition, Documentary, Black Perspectives, City & State, and Special Presentations.

+The Cleveland International Film Festival (CIFF), founded in 1977, is the largest film festival in Ohio and among the longest-running film festivals in the United States.
+The film festival is held at the Playhouse Square, which are a series of elegant theaters built in the early 1920s, and the largest performing arts center in the United States outside of New York City (only Lincoln Center is larger).

-The Ottawa Canadian Film Festival, abbreviated OCanFilmFest, was co-founded by Ottawa-based filmmakers Jith Paul, Ed Kucerak and Blair Campbell in 2015, and features films of various durations and genres from filmmakers across Canada.
+The Ottawa Canadian Film Festival, abbreviated OCanFilmFest, was co-founded by Ottawa-based filmmakers Jith Paul, Ed Kucerak, and Blair Campbell in 2015.
+It features films of various durations and genres from filmmakers across Canada.

-The Sundance Film Festival founded by Sterling Van Wagenen (then head of Wildwood, Robert Redford's company), John Earle, and Cirina Hampton Catania (both serving on the Utah Film Commission at the time) is a major festival for independent film.
+The Sundance Film Festival founded by Sterling Van Wagenen (then head of Wildwood, Robert Redford's company), John Earle, and Cirina Hampton Catania (both serving on the Utah Film Commission at the time) is a significant festival for independent film.